dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Tried fixing the squash mistake.
 Ended up creating a new branch and copying changes to it and force pushing it.

 **Thoughts**: Should've left it as it was.. but still not sure what caused the squash to fail..

+### Day 93: Jul-13-18 Friday
+**Today's Progress**: spent time with AWS docs again with respect to prisma and journal.

+**Thoughts**: Also have some nice improvement ideas for atari asteroids.
+So was planning that.